fidelisrafael/coderwall-ruby-api/README.md

 License
 =======
 The project is licensed under the MIT license.
-See license file for details.
+See LICENSE file for details.

 Contribute
 ==========
 Please feel free to either fork me or post issues.